kkb0318/irsa-manager/README.md

 - Service Account Key File

-The public key (oidc-issuer.pub) generated previously can be read by the API server.
+The public key generated previously can be read by the API server.
 Add the path for this parameter flag:

 ```
---service-account-key-file=/etc/kubernetes/pki/irsa-manager.pub
+--service-account-key-file=/path/to/file.pub
 ```

 > [!NOTE]
 > Add this setting as the first element.
 If specified multiple times, tokens signed by any of the specified keys are considered valid by the Kubernetes API server.
+> If you do not mount /path/to directory, you need to add the volumes field to this path.

 - Service Account Signing Key File

 The private key (oidc-issuer.key) generated previously can be read by the API server.
 Add the path for this parameter flag:

 ```
---service-account-signing-key-file=/etc/kubernetes/pki/irsa-manager.key
+--service-account-signing-key-file=/path/to/file.key
 ```

 > [!NOTE]
 > Overwrite the existing settings.
+> If you dont mount /path/to/file, you have to add the volumes field in this path

 For more details, refer to the [Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#serviceaccount-token-volume-projection).

-5. Check the status

-Check the IRSASetup custom resource status.
-If the status is true, you are ready to use IRSA.

 ## How To Use